avaragado/contentful-backup/README.md

 - **Incremental backup of entries and assets** Run the app at any time to keep a backup "topped up".
 (Space and content type metadata is downloaded in full each time.)
 - **Multiple spaces** Back up one or more spaces with a single run of the app.
 - **Once or forever** Back up once then exit – or run forever, backing up as frequently as you want.
+- **Configurable backoff** Back up more frequently when spaces are changing.
 - **Plugins** Built-in plugins for saving spaces to disk, logging to console and file, and performing post-backup git actions – with the ability to define your own plugins.

 **Files are deleted locally too.** When entries or assets are deleted from Contentful, the `contentful-backup` plugin `save-disk` removes the associated files from the local backup.
 To recover entries or assets accidentally deleted on Contentful, we recommend you use `contentful-backup` and `save-disk` in conjunction with your favourite version control system.
 For example, run `contentful-backup` with the `save-disk` and `git-commit` plugins to save changes to a git repository and push it to a remote.
 (Some _mirror-my-disk-to-a-cloud_ services might work too, if they let you time travel and if they haven't silently crashed.)